Superannuation splitting under the family law

 How are superannuation entitlements likely to be distributed in a property settlement?

-Case law provides some general guidance as to how superannuation entitlements are distributed in a property settlement.
-For example:
+Case law provides some guidance about how superannuation entitlements are distributed in a property settlement.

 Long-term relationship (10+ years)

-In long-term relationships, an equalisation of the whole of the parties’ superannuation (see below) is likely to be considered appropriate, particularly if the parties have children and/or dependants.
+In long-term relationships, an equalisation of the whole of the parties’ superannuation (see more on this below) is likely to be considered appropriate.

 Short-term relationships (5 years or less)

-In short-term relationships, a superannuation split may not be appropriate, particularly where the parties do not have children or dependants.
-In this situation, each party would simply retain their own superannuation entitlements.
+In short-term relationships, a superannuation split may not be appropriate.
+If no super split occurs, each party would simply retain their own superannuation entitlements.

 Medium-term relationships (between 5 years and 10 years)